-Now that we’re all sufficiently stuffed on Thanksgiving foods, we need to find a way to use up the leftovers.
-I love a good Thanksgiving leftover dinner, but sometimes I want to turn the leftovers into a new dish, so that I don’t have to eat the same thing for a week.
+Now that we’re all sufficiently stuffed with Thanksgiving foods, we need to find a way to use up the leftovers.
+I love a good Thanksgiving leftover dinner, but sometimes I want to turn the leftovers into a new dish so that I don’t have to eat the same thing for a week.
 I’m turning the leftover turkey that my Mom sent us home with into turkey chili. (we also whipped some quick turkey tostadas for Sunday night dinner while watching the game.
-It was a unique twist on turkey leftovers and really good!)
+It was a unique twist on turkey leftovers and good!)

 To go along with the turkey chili, I decided to make this cornbread.
-I love a good cornbread – we had plenty on our roadtrip while we were down South.
+I love a good cornbread – we had plenty on our road trip while we were down South.
 There’s a debate as to whether cornbread should be sweet or not (this follows along Northern versus Southern versions of cornbread), but I like both.
 You can make your own decision, but I include sugar and a honey drizzle in the recipe if you decide to go the sweetened route.

 Slightly Sweet Cornbread